web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 ## Write a plugin

-Plugin module should export an entry function just like `(options?: PluginOptions) => BuilderPlugin`, It is recommended to name plugin functions `builderPluginXXX`.
+Plugin module should export an entry function just like `(options?: PluginOptions) => BuilderPlugin`, It is recommended to name plugin functions `pluginXXX`.

 ```ts
 import type { BuilderPlugin } from '@rsbuild/webpack-provider';